 I would love to have Black Cordon ….

-I’m up to 1,117 Napa Valley based wineries or brands personally visited with, tasted the wines and extensively written about.
-There are some very special brands I’ve come across.
+There are some very special limited production brands I work with.
 Would love to talk to you about getting a couple of bottlings into your extensive menu.

 ~ Dave